-- 1. Academic activities - 2.
+- 1. Academic activities (Microbiology, Pathology, Pharmacology, AETCOM & FAP log books) - 2.
 AETCOM

 These shall be submitted periodically to the respective Professors.
 At the end of the course the Practical / Clinical case record note books shall be submitted to the Heads of the departments who shall evaluate and include the marks in the Internal assessment.